HUNTSVILLE SPEEDWAY SUPER STOCK RULES 2019

 - Roll bars within driver’s reach must be padded.

-- 1/8” platting of roll cage or 1/8” solid steel plate required inside of driver side door.
+- 1/8” steel platting of the roll cage or 1/8” solid steel plate required inside of drivers door from A post to B post.

 - Seat and seat belts must be attached to roll cage only.